lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > Specifically, why does your content organization, navigation, and site design/layout meet the goals of your users?
 > How did you employ **design patterns** to improve the familiarity of the site for your audience?

 This design specifically matches our audience, as it firstly works on both narrow and wide devices and in our case our audience uses both.
 Moreover, the division of content throughout all pages makes it very straightforward to the user, having in the navigation bar all the main things that the user might be interested in.
-Additionally, the design includes a lot of interactive features such as carausels and drop-down in order to provide the user with the best possible user experience, as it can use images to give the user a better understanding of its products.
+Additionally, the design includes a lot of interactive features such as accordions and a hamburger drop-down menu in order to provide the user with the best possible user experience, as it can use images to give the user a better understanding of its products.

 ## Interactivity Rationale (Milestone 2)